June 10th - Joliet, Illinois - Torco Racing Fuels Route 66 NHRA Nationals -

 barn to give it just enough character to feel homey, and enough firewood to last a lifetime once it falls down.
 There is a gravel road that leads to a hill on the

-top of the property where it overlooks all the ranches around with horses grazing all around, a few goats and green hills as far as the eye can see.
+top of the property where it overlooks all the ranches around with horses grazing all about, a few goats and green hills as far as the eye can see.
 At the top of

 the gravel road is a large level area just perfect to park about 5 motorhomes.
 The property already has water and electric and sewer.
 We even drove back